axibase/atsd/rule-engine/notifications/azure-sb-message.md

 }
 ```

-The `Message` text contains placeholders that will be substituted with actual values when the notification is triggered.
+The `Message` text contains placeholders that are substituted with actual values when the notification is triggered.
 The placeholders specified in the message are visible as editable parameters in the rule editor.

 ![](./images/azure_sb_message_notification_config.png)